First Five Questions to Ask Clema

 Introduction

-In the 14-day free trial, the fastest way to see what Clema does is to ask it the same questions your IR team fields every week.
+On the free plan, the fastest way to see what Clema does is to ask it the same questions your IR team fields every week.
 These five cover the spectrum: one federal-data definition, one peer comparison, one IPEDS peer-group build, one internal FTE calculation, and one financial-aid cut.
 Each one shows a different side of how Clema returns sourced answers.

 1